alainman-krh/TVnymph/demos/MediaRemote_RP2040/1-ABOUT.md

 # Features
 <!----------------------------------------------------------------------------->
 - Can send any keys supported by `adafruit_hid` lib (not just media keys).
-- Can adapt for other other CircuitPython-compatible microcontroller boards.
+- Can adapt for other CircuitPython-compatible microcontroller boards.
 - Can adapt to use other IR remotes.

 # Provided/tested configuration